 - Tried to control your drinking previously but failed long-term

 Going to rehab can feel like a huge commitment.
 Unless you appreciate the need for this type of help, it is understandable that you are likely to feel resistant to the idea.
-If you view an inpatient treatment programme as just somewhere you go to quit drinking, you are probably not going to feel too enthusiastic about the suggestion – especially if you have managed to quit without this type of help in the past.
+If you view an inpatient treatment program as just somewhere, you go to quit drinking you are probably not going to feel too enthusiastic about the suggestion – especially if you have managed to quit without this type of help in the past.
 That is not what rehab is about.

-The real goal of this program is to help you develop a new way of living where you no longer need alcohol (or any other drug) in order to cope.
+The real goal of this program is to help you develop a new way of living where you no longer need alcohol (or any other drug) to cope.

 One reason why you might feel resistant to rehab is the hope that you may one day be able to drink safely again.
 Maybe if you just stop for a few months, or limit alcohol to the weekends?
 This type of thinking can keep you trapped in misery for years.
 The reality is that alcohol addiction leads to permanent changes in the brain, so the only feasible treatment is complete abstinence.